Financial impact of a divorce in Singapore

 - Assets acquired before the marriage but substantially improved in quality during the marriage

-Some examples of matrimonial assets include the family car, matrimonial home, savings, cash balance in the couple’s Central Provident Fund (CPF) accounts, businesses, and jewellery.
+Some examples of matrimonial assets include the family car, matrimonial home, savings, cash balance in the couple’s Central Provident Fund (CPF) accounts, businesses, inheritances and jewellery.

 - The extent of financial contributions towards these assets by each party